Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 | `THUDM/LongWriter-glm4-9b`  | 9B    | `fp16`, `fp32`, `bf16`|

 ### Notes:
-- The `THUDM/glm-4v-9b` model requires `bf16` precision with INT4 quantization due to its size and the typical VRAM limitations of consumer-grade GPUs (often 24GB or less).
+- The `THUDM/glm-4v-9b` model requires `bf16` precision and is default 8-bit quantization due to its size and the typical VRAM limitations of consumer-grade GPUs (often 24GB or less).
 - Only `THUDM/glm-4v-9b` model is able to handle image input.

 ## Example Usage